 - Starting with a loaf of frozen bread dough makes the process super simple.
 Just wrap the frozen dough in plastic or place in a Zipoc bag and let the dough defrost overnight in the refrigerator.

-- Make sure your cream cheese sets out for at least 30 minutes before mixing the filling.
+- PRO-Tip: Make sure your cream cheese sets out for at least 30 minutes before mixing the filling.
 It should be soft enough so that it blends smoothly.

 - Once the filling is spread on the dough, roll it over the cream cheese filling just like you were making cinnamon rolls.
 You want to avoid spreading the cream cheese mixture all the way to the top and bottom edges or it will seep out when you roll.
 The goal is to have a roll that’s the same diameter all the way across.